demisto/content/Packs/CyberArkIdentity/README.md

 4. Click **Test** to validate the URLs, token, and connection.

-* Pay attention: Log parsing is currently supported for the **WhenOccurred** with Epoch string in it.
+* Pay attention: Timestamp parsing is currently supported for the **WhenOccurred** field with Epoch string in it.

 ## Commands
 You can execute these commands from the Cortex XSIAM Alerts War Room as part of an automation, or in a playbook.